 Up to the 20th century the island was a pirate hunt and until recently it was known for cigarette smuggling to Italy!
 Pretty adventurous for such a small place, hey?

-Meganisi has limited tourist facilities and there aren’t any must see’s on the island.
-It’s a place to surrender to total relaxation, the perfect island for swimming off pristine beaches and whiling the afternoon away in a seaside tavern.
+Meganisi has limited tourist facilities and there aren’t any real must see’s on the island.
+It’s a place to surrender to total relaxation and one of the best things to do on Meganisi is swimming off the pristine beaches and whiling the afternoon away in a seaside tavern.

 My first port of call was the small harbour of Vathy, an enchanting little village where children play on the village square, yachties fill the harbour tavernas and locals tend to their nearby olive groves.
 It’s the kind of place where you while away the afternoon, reading a book, a café frappé in hand.